South East Corner

 Derived from the Census question:

-The major differences between the household incomes of South East Corner and the City of Adelaide were:
+The major differences between the age structure of South East Corner and City of Adelaide were: